 John and Gloria “Georgie” Morgan and Harry and Margaret Barker donated the first conservation easement in Wyoming in 1974 on about 50 acres of the ranch.
 The second easement on the ranch, donated in 1977 by Harry and Margaret Barker and Peter and Jean Jorgensen, also covers the original 50-acre parcel and protects the remainder of the ranch, consisting of about 170 additional acres.

-The Conservancy has been engaged in reviewing the new ranch owner’s proposed projects, ensuring that the enforceable legal terms of the conservation easements are upheld.
+As the organization entrusted with holding the conservation easements on the property, the Conservancy has been engaged in reviewing the new ranch owner’s proposed projects, ensuring that the legal terms of the conservation easements are upheld.

 Q: What are conservation easements?